orthanc-mirrors/orthanc-book/Sphinx/source/developers/repositories.rst

   recommended way of contributing to Orthanc is always by :ref:`creating contributed plugins <creating-plugins>`.

-* Importantly, before any contribution can be accepted into the Orthanc repositories, its author must sign a :ref:`CLA <cla>`.
-This allows the University Hospital of Liège, the Osimis company and UCLouvain university to act as the official guardians of the whole Orthanc ecosystem.
-Another advantage of creating plugins is that signing a CLA is not needed.
-Make sure to carefully read our :ref:`FAQ about the licensing of submitted code <submitting_code>`.
+* Importantly, before any contribution with significant intellectual property (i.e. if the contribution go beyond a simple patch) can be accepted into the Orthanc repositories, its author must sign a :ref:`CLA <cla>`.
+This allows the University Hospital of Liège, the Osimis company, and UCLouvain university to act as the official guardians of the whole Orthanc ecosystem.
+Note that another advantage of creating plugins over submitting core to the core project is that signing a CLA is never needed.
+Make sure to carefully read our :ref:`FAQ about the licensing of submitted code
+  <submitting_code>`.

 .. _hg-patch: